artempronozin95/ICAnnoLncRNA-identification-classification-and-annotation-of-LncRNA/README.md

 The pipeline is implemented using the workflow management system [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html), which provides ability to platform-independent installation and execution of the software.

 ![Test Image 1](https://github.com/artempronozin95/ICAnnoLncRNA---identification-classification-and-annotation-of-LncRNA/blob/main/image/Pipeline.png)
-## Before work start, create environment:
+## Before work start, create environment
     1. Open folder env
     2. conda env create --file env/programs.yaml
     3. conda activate pipeline
 After these steps all necessary packages are installed.
 If you need update packages (**not recommended**), change the version of  packages after “=” (example - snakemake=4.0.1 -> snakemake=6.0.0), then “conda env update --file env/programs.yaml”.
 All necessary packages will be updated.
 It is nessesary install download [CPC2](https://github.com/biocoder/CPC2) program in pipeline folder.
 ## Input
+### Configuration file
-# Configuration file “config.yaml”:
+Input all necessary files into configuration file “config.yaml”:
 + lnc: - known LncRNA sequences of studied organisms.
 + cds: - known CDS (coding) sequences of studied organisms.
 + model: - pipeline check if model (lncFinder) for this organism already exist and use it, if it's not, pipeline will create new one (in output folder)